CarnegieHall/archivesspace-importguide/archivesspace-import.md

 ![Create button image](https://github.com/marcolock/archivesspace-importguide/blob/master/images/2%20Create%20button.png)

-Select 'Data Import' and then the kind of file you want to import: you can choose between EAD2002 (the only one format that allows to import 'Resources', the AS level for a Collection), EAC, CSV and Xml with the UniMarc Standards.
+Select `Data Import` and then the kind of file you want to import: you can choose between EAD2002 (the only one format that allows to import `Resources`, the AS level for a Collection), EAC, CSV and Xml with the UniMarc Standards.
 To import finding aids and archival paper collections choose the EAD.

 ![Background Jobs Image](https://github.com/marcolock/archivesspace-importguide/blob/master/images/4%20Import%20Type.png)